 If you prefer not to pay the $20, cross Highway 1 and head directly up Nacimiento Fergusson Drive.
 It’s paved, liberally dotted with car pullouts, and free.
 Even if you’re just driving through, head up this road anyway because the views are spectacular.
 Alternatively, Lime Kiln is located in a steep ravine just south of there and, if you’re lucky, you can snag one of the few campsites located right by the ocean.

 This campground has some of the friendliest campers you’ll encounter on your entire trip.
 It’s right across the road from the often-missed Sand Dollar Beach, perfect for an afternoon walk.
 Access to the parking area at Sand Dollar will run you $5 but you can park on the road and walk in for free.
 (There is free camping up Plaskett Ridge Road, but remember, your insurance isn’t covered when driving on bumpy dirt roads).

+Last, but not least!
 Nestled among the redwoods with the Big Sur river running through the middle, this is an idyllic place to take a breather from the road for a couple of days.
 There is a great little hike just behind the stage that takes you into a large stand of redwood trees to the north.
 It’ll be tourist-free and a nice breather from driving the crowded roads of Highway 1.